 The solution to this problem requires the use of several sophisticated systems, whose interaction both at a theoretical level and an experimental level produces many unique challenges.
 Our approach is related to the Vehicle Routing Problem (VRP) [1], which can be summarized as: given N identical vehicles at a depot and the distances among all sites and the depot, find a minimum distance tour for each vehicle such that it begins and ends at the depot and visits each site at least once.
-By placing time bounds on when each site must be visited, we obtain a version of VRP called Time Window VRP (VRPTW) [2].
-Multi-agent control for the VRPTW has also been considered without temporal logic constraints in [3,4].
+By placing time bounds on when each site must be visited, we obtain a version of

+VRP called Time Window VRP (VRPTW) [2].
+Multi-agent control for the VRPTW has also been considered without temporal logic constraints in [3, 4].
 Our work uses temporal logic constraints for the VRPTW with richer specifications.

-Temporal logic and formal methods [5] have been used for robot motion planning and control in persistent surveillance as in [6,7].
+Temporal logic and formal methods [5] have been used for robot motion planning and control in persistent surveillance as in [6, 7].
 These works, while considering optimal persistent surveillance with temporal logic constraints, do not consider resource constraints.
 These works also do not consider time windows, which we use in this paper.
 Resource constraints have been modeled in the routing problem for one vehicle without temporal logic constraints in [8].
+Resource constraints have also been modeled for persistent monitoring in [9], in which the authors present a platform for autonomous charging of UAVs, including an algorithm for persistent surveillance for multiple vehicles without temporal logic constraints.
 Our work allows for richer mission specification while still modeling resource constraints.

-The most closely related recent work includes [9] in which the authors propose a fragment of metric temporal logic, which restricts temporal operators to atomic propositions and their negation.
+The most closely related recent work includes [10] in which the authors propose a fragment of metric temporal logic, which restricts temporal operators to atomic propositions and their negation.
 In that work, each site may be visited only once, and bounds on transition duration are not allowed.
 Additionally, their work does not take into account resource constraints, and optimizes a weighted sum of distance traveled over a finite horizon.
 Our approach allows for a vehicle to visit a site multiple times during a tour if it is required, capturing resource constraints, and allowing bounds on transition durations.

-A version of this work, involving formal methods for creating task plans, appears in [10].
-Additionally, details on the differential flatness approach to vehicle control appears in [11].
+A version of this work, involving formal methods for creating task plans, appears in [11].
+Additionally, details on the differential flatness approach to vehicle control appears in [12].